ParedesGab/PP5-heritage-housing-issues/README.md

     + Mean Absolute Error: 24805.924
     + Mean Squared Error: 1532760742.768
     + Root Mean Squared Error: 39150.488

+  + Fullfillment of Business Requirement 2: With an R2 score of 0.959 on the training set and a robust 0.778 on the test set, our regression model has successfully met the defined performance criteria.
+This enables us to confidently state that the model accurately predicts house sale prices in Ames, Iowa, fulfilling Business Requirement 2.

 ### **Epic 6:**  Dashboard planning, designing, and development